fhaltmayer/milvus/README.md

 How to Run:
-1. Setup and run Milvus:
+1. Setup and run Milvus with default host/port:

 https://www.milvus.io/docs/install_milvus.md/